mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 There are a few things about the Cypress UI to note:

-- The rendered component always shows the state of the last-run test.
-Because our last test changed the title, that's what we should see now.
+- By default, the rendered component shows the state of the last-run test.
+  Because our last test changed the title, we should currently see that reflected in the rendered component.
 - Hovering over commands like `mount`, `contains`, `find` or `get` in the expanded test details always shows the state of the rendered component at the time that command was run.
 We call this feature [Time travel](#Time-travel).